 Cats learn the other meaning of the trill from their mothers as well: a gentle command to follow.
 They were taught from kittenhood that when they hear a trill, it’s time to get up and follow the trill-maker.
 When they become adults, they figure out a new application for this knowledge, one that puts them in charge for a change.

-Many a cat owner has observed this: the cat approaches the human, trills, turns and walks a few feet away.
+Many a cat owner has observed this: the cat approaches the human, trills, turns, and walks a few feet away.
 Then it turns around to see if the human is following; if not, it trills again, trying to garner attention.
-Once the human does get up, the cat leads the way towards the destination, something the cat considers to be of utmost importance.
+Once the human does get up, the cat leads the way toward the destination, something the cat considers to be of utmost importance.

 The cat may also head towards a favorite toy to indicate that it’s playtime.
 The act of leading you around might even constitute playtime in and of itself, especially if the pace picks up and it turns into a chase.
 After all, who doesn’t enjoy a nice game of tag?